reuvenab/configs/README.md

 # configs
-Configuration for different tools I'm using
+Configuration for the different tools I'm using